Table of Contents

 Some SEO improvements, especially technical and on-page optimization, can produce immediate results.
 Other SEO issues, however, require a dental SEO expert and can take several months (even a year) to show real signs of improvement and reach the goals you had set.
 Also keep in mind that SEO is a moving target, and there are countless factors that can push you up or down in the rankings from day to day, week to week, or month to month.

 Will all of your pages rank on the first page of Google?

 Is it likely you will dominate search rankings?
 Probably not, but what is important is identifying the most important pages and keywords you want to rank for and focus on those.
 SEO is also an incremental process, so starting with small steps and ranking highly for the most important searches will give you the foundation to build a stronger and stronger search presence as you go.

-Exact SEO costs will vary greatly, depending on multiple factors such as:
+Exact costs for dentist SEO services will vary greatly, depending on multiple factors such as:

 - Your current SEO practices

 - The quality of your website

 - Your goals

 - The market you are in and number of competitors